mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

         future.cancel(mayInterruptIfRunning);
         ```
 * Thread management
-    * The superior performance of Netty’s threading model hinges on determining the
+    * The superior performance of Netty’s threading model hinges on determining the identity of the currently
-      identity of the currently executing Thread
+    executing Thread
-      * that is, whether or not it is the one assigned
-        to the current Channel and its EventLoop (EventLoop is responsible
+        * that is, whether or not it is the one assigned to the current Channel and its EventLoop (EventLoop is
-                                                  for handling all events for a Channel during its lifetime)
+        responsible for handling all events for a Channel during its lifetime)
     * If the calling Thread is that of the EventLoop, the code block in question is executed
-        * Otherwise, the EventLoop schedules a task for later execution and puts it in an
+        * Otherwise, the EventLoop schedules a task for later execution and puts it in an internal queue
-          internal queue
-        * When the EventLoop next processes its events, it will execute those in
+        * When the EventLoop next processes its events, it will execute those in the queue
-          the queue
-    * This explains how any Thread can interact directly with the Channel without
+    * This explains how any Thread can interact directly with the Channel without requiring synchronization in the
-      requiring synchronization in the ChannelHandlers
+    ChannelHandlers
-    * Note that each EventLoop has its own task queue, independent of that of any other
+    * Note that each EventLoop has its own task queue, independent of that of any other EventLoop
-      EventLoop
-    * Never put a long-running task in the execution queue,
-      because it will block any other task from executing on the same thread.
+    * Never put a long-running task in the execution queue, because it will block any other task from executing on the
+    same thread.
-        * If you must
-          make blocking calls or execute long-running tasks, we advise the use of a dedicated
+        * If you must make blocking calls or execute long-running tasks, we advise the use of a dedicated EventExecutor.
-          EventExecutor.
 * EventLoop/thread allocation
-    * EventLoops that service I/O and events for Channels are contained in an Event-
+    * EventLoops that service I/O and events for Channels are contained in an EventLoopGroup
-      LoopGroup
-    * The manner in which EventLoops are created and assigned varies according
-      to the transport implementation
+    * The manner in which EventLoops are created and assigned varies according to the transport implementation
     * ASYNCHRONOUS TRANSPORTS
-        * Asynchronous implementations use only a few EventLoops (and their associated
+        * Asynchronous implementations use only a few EventLoops (and their associated Threads), and in the current
-          Threads), and in the current model these may be shared among Channels
+        model these may be shared among Channels
-        * This allows
-          many Channels to be served by the smallest possible number of Threads, rather than
+        * This allows many Channels to be served by the smallest possible number of Threads, rather than assigning
-          assigning a Thread per Channel
+        a Thread per Channel
-        * The EventLoops (and their Threads) are allocated directly
+        * The EventLoops (and their Threads) are allocated directly when the EventLoopGroup is created to ensure that
-          when the EventLoopGroup is created to ensure that they will be available when needed
+        they will be available when needed
-        * EventLoopGroup is responsible for allocating an EventLoop to each newly created
+        * EventLoopGroup is responsible for allocating an EventLoop to each newly created Channel
-          Channel
         * the same EventLoop may be assigned to multiple Channels
         * Each EventLoop handles all events and tasks for all the channels assigned to it.
-          Each EventLoop is associated with one Thread.
+Each EventLoop is
+        associated with one Thread.
-        * Once a Channel has been assigned an EventLoop, it will use this EventLoop (and the
+        * Once a Channel has been assigned an EventLoop, it will use this EventLoop (and the associated Thread)
-          associated Thread) throughout its lifetime
+        throughout its lifetime
-        * Because an EventLoop usually powers more than one Channel, ThreadLocal will be
-          the same for all associated Channels
+        * Because an EventLoop usually powers more than one Channel, ThreadLocal will be the same for all associated Channels
-          * This makes it a poor choice for implementing a
-            function such as state tracking
+            * This makes it a poor choice for implementing a function such as state tracking
-          * However, in a stateless context it can still be useful for
+            * However, in a stateless context it can still be useful for sharing heavy or expensive objects, or even
-            sharing heavy or expensive objects, or even events, among Channels
+            events, among Channels
     * BLOCKING TRANSPORTS
         * one EventLoop (and its Thread) is assigned to each Channel
-        * it is guaranteed that the I/O events of each Channel will be handled
+        * it is guaranteed that the I/O events of each Channel will be handled by only one Thread—the one that powers
-          by only one Thread—the one that powers the Channel’s EventLoop
+        the Channel’s EventLoop

 ## bootstrapping
 * Bootstrapping the server
     * bootstrapping involves
-        * Bind to the port on which the server will listen for and accept incoming connection
+        * Bind to the port on which the server will listen for and accept incoming connection requests
-          requests
-        * Configure Channels to notify an EchoServerHandler instance about inbound
+        * Configure Channels to notify an EchoServerHandler instance about inbound messages
-          messages
-    * transport - in the standard, multilayered view
-      of networking protocols, the transport layer is the one that provides services for endto-
+    * transport - in the standard, multilayered view of networking protocols, the transport layer is the one that
-      end or host-to-host communications
+    provides services for endto-end or host-to-host communications
         * Internet communications are based on the TCP transport.
-NIO transport refers to a
+NIO transport refers to a transport that’s mostly
-        transport that’s mostly identical to TCP except for server-side performance enhancements
-        provided by the Java NIO implementation
+        identical to TCP except for server-side performance enhancements provided by the Java NIO implementation
     * The following steps are required in bootstrapping:
         * Create a ServerBootstrap instance to bootstrap and bind the server.
-      * Create and assign an NioEventLoopGroup instance to handle event processing,
+        * Create and assign an NioEventLoopGroup instance to handle event processing, such as accepting new connections
-      such as accepting new connections and reading/writing data.
+        and reading/writing data.
         * Specify the local InetSocketAddress to which the server binds.
         * Initialize each new Channel with an EchoServerHandler instance.
         * Call ServerBootstrap.bind() to bind the server.
-    * NIO is used in this example because it’s currently the most widely used transport,
+    * NIO is used in this example because it’s currently the most widely used transport, thanks to its scalability
-      thanks to its scalability and thoroughgoing asynchrony
+    and thoroughgoing asynchrony
-    * When a
-      new connection is accepted, a new child Channel will be created, and the Channel-
+    * When a new connection is accepted, a new child Channel will be created, and the ChannelInitializer will add an
-      Initializer will add an instance of your EchoServerHandler to the Channel’s
+    instance of your EchoServerHandler to the Channel’s ChannelPipeline
-      ChannelPipeline
-      * this handler will receive notifications
-        about inbound messages
+        * this handler will receive notifications about inbound messages
 * Bootstrapping the client
-    * bootstrapping a client is similar to bootstrapping a
-      server, with the difference that instead of binding to a listening port the client uses
+        * bootstrapping a client is similar to bootstrapping a server, with the difference that instead of binding to
-      host and port parameters to connect to a remote address, here that of the Echo server
+        a listening port the client uses host and port parameters to connect to a remote address, here that of the
+        Echo server
-* bootstrapping an
-  application is the process of configuring it to run—though the details of the process
+* bootstrapping an application is the process of configuring it to run—though the details of the process may not be
-  may not be as simple as its definition, especially in network applications
+as simple as its definition, especially in network applications
 * Bootstrap classes
-    * Rather than thinking of the concrete classes as server and client bootstraps, it’s helpful
+    * Rather than thinking of the concrete classes as server and client bootstraps, it’s helpful to keep in mind the
-      to keep in mind the distinct application functions they’re intended to support
+    distinct application functions they’re intended to support
-        * a server devotes a parent channel to accepting connections from clients and
+        * a server devotes a parent channel to accepting connections from clients and creating child channels for
-          creating child channels for conversing with them
+        conversing with them
-        * a client will most likely
-          require only a single, non-parent channel for all network interactions
+        * a client will most likely require only a single, non-parent channel for all network interactions
-    * The bootstrapping steps common to both application types are handled by Abstract-
+    * The bootstrapping steps common to both application types are handled by AbstractBootstrap
-      Bootstrap
         * specific to clients - Bootstrap
         * specific to servers - ServerBootstrap
     * bootstrap classes Cloneable
         * You’ll sometimes need to create multiple channels that have similar or identical settings
-        * Note that this creates only a shallow copy of the bootstrap’s EventLoopGroup, so
+        * Note that this creates only a shallow copy of the bootstrap’s EventLoopGroup, so the latter will be shared
-          the latter will be shared among all of the cloned channels
+        among all of the cloned channels
-        * This is acceptable, as the
-          cloned channels are often short-lived, a typical case being a channel created to make
+        * This is acceptable, as the cloned channels are often short-lived, a typical case being a channel created
-          an HTTP request
+        to make an HTTP request
     * public abstract class AbstractBootstrap<B extends AbstractBootstrap<B,C>,C extends Channel>
-        * subclass B is a type parameter to the superclass, so that a reference
+        * subclass B is a type parameter to the superclass, so that a reference to the runtime instance can be
-          to the runtime instance can be returned to support method chaining
+        returned to support method chaining
         * public class Bootstrap extends AbstractBootstrap<Bootstrap,Channel>
         * public class ServerBootstrap extends AbstractBootstrap<ServerBootstrap,ServerChannel>
 * Bootstrapping clients and connectionless protocols
     * methods: p.
 109 110
 * Channel and EventLoopGroup compatibility
-    * you can’t mix components having different
-      prefixes, such as NioEventLoopGroup and OioSocketChannel
+    * you can’t mix components having different prefixes, such as NioEventLoopGroup and OioSocketChannel
     ```
     Exception in thread "main" java.lang.IllegalStateException:
     incompatible event loop type: io.netty.channel.nio.NioEventLoop at
     io.netty.channel.AbstractChannel$AbstractUnsafe.register(
     AbstractChannel.java:571)
     ```
-* before you call bind() or connect() you must call all the following
-  methods to set up the required components.
+* before you call bind() or connect() you must call all the following methods to set up the required components.
   * group()
   * channel() or channnelFactory()
   * handler() - it’s needed to configure the ChannelPipeline